Train Using SageMaker Managed Warm Pools

 Using the Amazon SageMaker console

-You cannot create or update a warm pool through the console, but you can use the console to check the warm pool status and billable time of specific training jobs.
-You can also use the console to see which matching training job reused the warm pool.
+Through the console, you can create a warm pool, release a warm pool, or check the warm pool status and billable time of specific training jobs.
+You can also see which matching training job reused a warm pool.

 -